 In 2018, new marches were held on 14 April in over 200 cities worldwide, including Luleå, Lund and Stockholm in Sweden, under the banner Science Marches On.

-The campaign is supported by around 70 Swedish organisations committed to improving understanding of what science is and how it can be used to build a better society.
+The campaign was supported by around 70 Swedish organisations committed to improving understanding of what science is and how it can be used to build a better society.
 These include representatives of trade unions, research funding organisations, associations, companies, authorities and universities.

 For further information about activities in Sweden contact Lotta Tomasson at VA.